Frequently asked questions about student admissions

 A: All applicants must fill in an electronic application form through the studyinfo.fi-website.
-The application form is open from January 10 to January 25th, 2017.
 In addition, other materials might be required, such as appendices, portfolios, advance or pre-entrance examination assignments, depending on the degree programme you are applying to.
 Be sure to check out detailed information on applying from the academies’ admissions guides:

 Q: Are there fees for degree studies or the application?

 A: From 1st August 2017 onwards, the University of the Arts Helsinki will charge tuition fees from non-EU and EEA students studying for a degree in a foreign language.
 The amount of the annual tuition fee will be 5,000 euros.
 The fee is the same for Bachelor’s and Master’s students.
 The University of the Arts Helsinki will introduce a scholarship programme in the form of tuition fee waivers, which aims to promote student recruitment and provide financial support for students who need it.
 Read more here.

 Applicants should note that the university does not offer housing or free meals.
 Students are responsible for managing their costs of living.
 The mandatory student union membership (ca 100 €) entitles students to sizeable discounts, which help alleviate some costs of living, such as some part of public transportation and meals at school cafeterias.

 Students from non-EU/EEA countries have to apply for residence permits, which are issued based on documents of available funds (appr. €7,000/year).
 Read more from the Finnish Migration Services' website.
 Applicants should also note that the University does not offer any scholarships for living expenses.

 Q: Will the University of the Arts Helsinki introduce first-time applicant quotas?